rolve/gitlab-tools/README.md

 Note that this command does not require a course file.
-Instead, it determines the users to add as members based on the names of the existing projects in the given subgroup.
+Instead, it determines the users to add as members based on the names of the existing projects in the given group.
 If you used a project name prefix with `create-projects`, let the command know about it:

     java -jar gitlab-tools.jar assign-members \